NickColley/design-of-forms/src/evolving-a-design/design-as-an-aid-to-filing-and-indexing/index.md

 having the margin at the top or bottom of the paper, with ‘tumbler’ printing and reversed margins, and binding the forms at the top or bottom instead of at the side.)

-(5) If further entries will be made on the form after filing, consider how con- veniently such entries can be made while the form is in the file.
+(5) If further entries will be made on the form after filing, consider how conveniently such entries can be made while the form is in the file.
 For instance bound ledger sheets may be difficult to use at the bottom edge because the writer’s hand tends to be suspended in mid air; it is awkward to make entries near the binding edge of forms in some binders, owing to the curved writing surface caused by the binding.